 You can narrow the run down to only files under matching paths:

-To update all visual regression test snapshots, make sure Storybook is running on your machine (you can start it with pnpm storybook
+To update all visual regression test snapshots, make sure Storybook is running on your machine (you can start it with pnpm storybook in a separate Terminal tab).
+You may also need to install Playwright with pnpm exec playwright install.
+And then run:

 To only update snapshots for stories under a specific path, run: